RA Applications 2018-2019

 Extensive live in training will be provided from mid-August in advance of the start of the year as an inherent part of the role.

-If you have any queries please contact the Residential Services team at firstname.lastname@example.org
+If you have any queries please contact the Estate Services team via email email@example.com

-Each Residence has a dedicated team of Residential Assistants who live in dedicated RA apartments and work together with the Residence Service Teams to provide a high quality service for the residents.
+Each Residence has a dedicated team of Residential Assistants who live in on campus accommodation and work together with the Residence Service Teams to provide a high quality service for the residents.

-The RAs are current UCD students who live on campus and are on duty outside of office hours and at the weekend.
+The RAs are current UCD students who live on campus accommodation and are on duty outside of office hours including weekends.

 Please feel free to call in to meet your RA’s- they are students too and are happy to help with any problems big or small.